Exafunction/codeium.vim/README.md

 ### 💻 For Neovim users

-You can use the following Lua syntax to access the Vim Script function for auto-completion by this plugin:
+You can use the following Lua code to invoke the Vimscript function for autocompletion by this plugin:

 ```lua
 vim.fn["codeium#Accept"]()